Stephanie Kvas, D.P.M.

 Podiatry (Foot & Ankle)

-Check out specialty shoe stores.
+Check out specialty shoe stores

-Not all brands are equal.
+Not all brands are equal

-Shoe size can vary slightly from brand to brand.
+Shoe size can slightly vary from brand to brand.
 Don't be afraid to venture up or down a half or full size if you're trying a new brand or a new style from a familiar brand.

-Shoe size and fit are important.
+Choose the right size and fit

 Always choose your size based on the fit of the larger foot, since the fit of the smaller foot can be easily adjusted by adding an insert or arch support.
-If a shoe fits properly, there should be a half-inch of space between your longest toe and the front of the shoe, leaving plenty of space to wiggle your toes.
+That's why it's important to try on both shoes.
+If a shoe fits properly, there should be a half-inch of space between your longest toe and the front of the shoe, leaving plenty of room to wiggle your toes.

 Common foot deformities, including bunions and hammertoes, can pose challenges when it comes to footwear.
 Luckily, many brands offer shoes that are available with extra width and depth to accommodate these deformities, and prevent painful corns and calluses from developing.
 Specialty shoe stores also may provide stretching to accommodate a deformity.

-Take them for a test spin.
+Take shoes for a test spin